Feastio

 Other Restaurants

-Based on the early success of Carmen Restaurant in Medellin, the team expanded to open a Carmen Cartagena in 2012, followed by Moshi Cartagena in 2017 and Moshi Medellin and Don Diablo in 2018.
+Based on the early success of Carmen Restaurant in Medellín, the team expanded to open Carmen Cartagena in 2012, followed by Moshi Cartagena in 2017, and Moshi Medellín and Don Diablo in 2018.

-Moshi's menu offers Asian-inspired dishes using Colombian ingredients and an equally excellent cocktail menu.
+Moshi's menu offers Asian-inspired dishes made with Colombian ingredients, along with an equally excellent cocktail menu.
 Don Diablo is a steakhouse specializing in dry-aged beef.
-If I had to pick just one restaurant, I would recommend Carmen.
-If you enjoy your meal there, check out Moshi Medellin next door.

 Plan Your Visit